 Don’t Be A Hoarder!
 Throw What You Have To Throw Away.

-Author Marie Kondo, who has built a professional career out of decluttering, stressed out in her book that before we can put things in order, we need to discard what requires discarding.
+Author Marie Kondo, who has built a professional career out of decluttering, stressed out in her book (check this out) that before we can put things in order, we need to discard what requires discarding.
 These are the things that are of no use to us presently, but we hold on to due to guilt, we think we can still use them in the future, fear and, most importantly, because of sentimental meanings.

 This is the same with life.
 We have so much emotional clutter because we hold on to the what-ifs, the could-haves and the many if-I-did scenarios in our lives.
 Over time, they turn into emotional chains that hold us down.
 Just as physical decluttering results to a cleaner and more orderly home, emotional decluttering brings cleansing and order in our hearts and minds.